junwatu/ai-voice-note/blog/README.md

 ## Save Data to GridDB

 [GridDB](https://griddb.net/en/) is an open-source time series database optimized for IoT and Big Data.
 However, it can also be used for general web applications.
 To save the transcribed data from OpenAI, we will use GridDB as the database.
-In the Node.js server these data will be saved in the database:
+In the Node.js server, these data will be saved in the database:

 ```javascript
 const speechData = {